hengshengl7714/github-tutorial/README.md

 * How to remove a repo locally? -- go to the parent folder of the repo and type **rm -rf [folder name]**
 * How to remove a repo remotelly?
     1. go to your remote website (GitHub)
+    2. go to the repo that you want remove.
+    3. go to setting.
+    4. scroll down and click **Delete this repository**.